-8.1 All lighting across the entire development should be to the required British Standards, avoiding the various forms of light pollution (vertical and horizontal glare).
-It should be as sustainable as possible with good uniformity.

-8.2 Bollard lights and architectural up lighting are not considered as a good lighting source for SBD purposes.

-8.3 SBD asks for white light as this aids good CCTV colour rendition and gives a feeling of security to residents and visitors.

-8.4 The public space lighting should also meet the current council requirements.
+- 8.1 Lighting across the entire development should be to the required British Standards, avoiding the various forms of light pollution (vertical and horizontal glare).
+It should be as sustainable as possible with good uniformity. - 8.2 Bollard lights and architectural up lighting are not considered as good lighting sources for SBD purposes. - 8.3 SBD asks for white light as this aids good CCTV colour rendition and gives a feeling of security to residents and visitors. - 8.4 The public space lighting should also meet the current council requirements.